Yoav221/Activity-Recognition/README.md

 Here we try to recognize an activity of size 10x10 that happens in a 10 frames window.
 You can change it to your need in the const.py module and adjust the Network's parameters.

-In order to recognize the activity in a given video, we need to run our model on the whole video.
-This means we need to split the whole video to small samples, and the model will make a prediction on each sample.
-This way we get the location of all the samples and count how many samples the model recognized as class1 (the activity we want to recognize).
+In order to detect the activity in a given video, we need to split the whole video to small samples, and the model will make a prediction on each sample.
+This way we get the location of all the samples and count how many samples the model recognized as class1 (the wanted activity).

 Instructions: